calrk/Clarity/README.md

 Adds a ghosting/onion skin effect to a video
 #### Puzzler
 Scrambles up the image like a puzzle
+#### FillRGB
+Will fill a canvas with a blank colour, based on RGB input

 ### Process
 #### De-saturate